Sections

 Extracts data from a document that contains complex or repeated elements ("sections").
 In effect, a "section" defines a repeating document inside a document, with its own fields.

-The following image shows an example of a document containing a group of "claims" sections:
+The following image shows an example of a document containing "claims" sections, where each section starts with claim number and ends below date of claim:

 Click to enlarge

-For the preceding example, you can configure Sensible to return an unprocessed_claims array, where each object in the array contains a claim_number, claim_date, claimant_last_name, and other fields.
+For the preceding example, you can configure Sensible to return a claims array, where each object in the array contains a claim_number, claim_date, claimant_last_name, and other fields.
 For more information, see Claims loss run example.

 Horizontal sections: